mackelab/delfi/docs/docs/index.md

 As an alternative to directly estimating the posterior on parameters given data, it is also possible to estimate the likelihood of data given parameters, and then subsequently draw posterior samples using MCMC ([Papamakarios, Sterratt & Murray, 2019](http://proceedings.mlr.press/v89/papamakarios19a/papamakarios19a.pdf)[^1], [Lueckmann, Karaletsos, Bassetto, Macke, 2019](http://proceedings.mlr.press/v96/lueckmann19a/lueckmann19a.pdf)).
 Depending on the problem, approximating the likelihood can be more or less effective than SNPE techniques.

-See [Cranmer, Brehmer, Louppe (2019)](https://arxiv.org/abs/1911.01429) for a recent review on simulation-based inference.
+See [Cranmer, Brehmer, Louppe (2019)](https://arxiv.org/abs/1911.01429) for a recent review on simulation-based inference and our recent preprint [Training deep neural density estimators to identify mechanistic models of neural dynamics (Goncalves et al., 2019)](https://www.biorxiv.org/content/10.1101/838383v1) for applications to canonical problems in neuroscience.

 [^1]: Code for SNL is available from the [original repository](https://github.com/gpapamak/snl) or as a [python 3 package](https://github.com/mnonnenm/SNL_py3port/tree/master).